tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

-When sending ClientHello, the client first computes ClientHelloInner, including the PSK binders, and then MAY substitute any extensions which it knows will be duplicated in ClientHelloOuter with the corresponding "external_extension".
+When sending ClientHello, the client first computes ClientHelloInner, including the PSK binders, and then MAY substitute any extensions which it knows will be duplicated in ClientHelloOuter with the corresponding "outer_extension".
 The hash value is computed over the entire extension, including the type and length field and uses the same hash as for the KDF used to encrypt ClienHelloInner.
 This process is reversed by client-facing server upon receipt.